hwarden162/rhype/README.md

 #>  1  2  3  4
 ```

-Hyperedge weightings will change the way information is flows through
+hyperedge weightings will change the way information is flows through
 the hypergraph and so will have an effect on almost every calculation
-done in `hypR`.
-Vertex weightings are currently not used in any `hypR`
+done in `rhype`.
+Vertex weightings are currently not used in any `rhype`
 functions except as a store for hyperedge weightings in dual
 hypergraphs.
 However, **this is likely to change**, all efforts will be
 made such that changes should not affect previously written code but